awaitlink/vk-chat-bot/README.md

 ```

 ###### 3. Start it!
-Start the bot providing a port it will be run at.
+Start the bot providing a port it will run at.

 ```js
 // Server port